BuildOnViction/gitbook/masternode/apply-your-node.md

 Confirm with apply and proceed to make the payment.

-Your full node will now be listed on TomoMaster.
+Your full node will now be listed on VicMaster.
 People can view its details and vote for it.

 A Candidate becomes a Masternode when it belongs to top 150 most voted Candidates in each epoch.